HOW TO CRAFT YOUR OWN NON DAIRY YOGURT

-Nearly any non-dairy milk can be cultured, including legume, nut, seed, grain, or coconut milk.
+Nearly any non-dairy milk can be cultured into vegan yogurt, including legume, nut, seed, grain, or coconut milk.
 While store-bought boxed or canned milk may be used, we recommend using milk with as few additives as possible.
 Homemade milks culture well and are easy to make.
 Be sure to check out our collection of recipes for making homemade non-dairy milk.

-While non-dairy milk will culture without a thickening agent, it usually will not set.
+While non-dairy milk will culture into a no dairy yogurt without a thickening agent, it usually will not set.
 To create a spoon-able, fairly thick vegan yogurt, you'll need to choose a thickener that meets your dietary needs.
 Certain thickening agents must be added to the milk before heating it and before the culturing process, so be sure to review your options and pick out a thickener before getting started.

 To make a completely dairy-free yogurt recipe, our Vegan Yogurt Starter is an excellent choice.
 It is available on its own or as part of the Vegan Yogurt Starter Kit, which includes a thickener and other supplies fairy yogurt.

-Our Cultures for Health team has developed these non-dairy milk yogurt recipes, using our Vegan Yogurt Starter and different thickeners.
-Choose one of our recipes, create your own combination of non-dairy milk, thickener, and starter culture, or use our Vegan Yogurt Starter Kit and step-by-step guide.
+Our Cultures for Health team has developed these vegan yogurt recipes, using our Vegan Yogurt Starter and different thickeners.
+We're going to start with our basic vegan yogurt recipe, but you can also choose one of our other recipes, create your own combination of non-dairy milk, thickener, and starter culture, or use our Vegan Yogurt Starter Kit and step-by-step guide.
 Once you've tested out the basics, you can use different combinations to try out your own perfect non-dairy yogurt.